samthebest/dump/sams-scala-tutorial/platonic-programming.md

   }
 ```

 Below we present 4 options, options 1 - 3 have some issues, which help us learn what the source of the confusion/complexity is.
-Once we have revealed this complexity, we can finally come upon a perfect solution in option 4.
+Option 1 is preferable but not always applicable.
+When we cannot use Option 1 we should opt for Option 4.

 **Option 1 - Pure Functional - Deferred Side Effects**